poshtkohi/gHH/README.md

    `main_gHH_fit.m`
 5. To simulate or visualise results using fitted parameters, run:
    `perform_final_simulations.m`
-6. For details on data files, see the README in the `data` directory.
+6. For details on data files, see the README in the `hP2XR-hGluAR-model/data` directory.

 ---